-The good news is that there are powerful ways to increase your audience as publisher.
+The good news is that there are powerful ways to increase your audience as a publisher.
 Of course, this does imply that you rethink your strategy and work tirelessly to improve it.
 However, when you see millions of monthly visits to your site, the new and improved workflow will become a habit for your entire team.

 1. Understand Your Audience

 The audience is the number one factor in digital publishing success.
 Readers are everything!
-You develop your content for your audience, and this is why it is crucial to figure out who are the people that read the articles and whether the content is engaging enough.
+You develop your content for your audience, and this is why it is crucial to figure out who the people that read the articles are and whether the content is engaging enough.
 If you don’t know who your target reader is, you’re in big trouble!

 To know who your target readers are means that you’ll know how to reach them through the content that they love to read.
 Through the language that they use when they search for their favorite content on Google and social media, you can formulate headlines and text to suit their conversational tone.

 It’s all about being relevant as a digital publisher and providing good content.
 This is why your readers can’t just be “anybody” and you need to discover if you actually meet their reading needs.

 As a publisher, if you only rely on page views and sessions, you’re not analyzing anything meaningful.
 You need to delve deeper into the data, analyze it in a structured manner, and come up with strategies that can advance your defined KPIs and goals.
 Analyzing your content is what will bring you the insights that you need to make better editorial decisions and increase your readership in the process.